University Ramon Llull

-University Ramon Llull (Universitat Ramon Llull, URL; /ca/) is a private university located in Barcelona, Catalonia, Spain established in 1990.
-Currently it is made up of several different colleges specializing in different subjects; most of which are located in downtown Barcelona.
+University Ramon Llull (Universitat Ramon Llull, Universidad Ramon Llull, URL; /ca/) is a private university located in Barcelona, Catalonia, Spain, established in 1990.

+Currently it comprises several different colleges specializing in different subjects, most of which are located in downtown Barcelona.

 History

 University Ramon Llull is named after Ramon Llull, a famous writer and philosopher born in the 13th century.
-University Ramon Llull was founded by four educational institutions to which others were added later on.
-The URL is composed of:
+University Ramon Llull was founded by four educational institutions to which others were added later.
+The URL comprises: